 Provision of Individual Therapy

 Interns provide therapy to students who present with a wide range of issues such as mood disorders, anxiety disorders, interpersonal relationship problems, grief and loss, suicidal ideation, trauma, identity and self-esteem, substance abuse concerns, eating disorders, and personality disorders.
-Typically, all students receive preliminary assessment through the drop-in service.
+Typically, all students receive preliminary assessment through the same-day appointment service.
 Students who participate in individual therapy at PAWS are further assessed and diagnoses are made during their First Session with their assigned provider.
 PAWS uses an intentional model for individual therapy.
 Rather than setting session limits, clinicians work with clients in a purposeful manner to meet identified therapy goals.
 Clients are typically seen weekly or every other week.
 If students opt in, they are also sent a text reminder of their appointment (this also applies to group therapy).

 Provision of Group Therapy